SubF/MechaCar_Statistical_Analysis/README.md

 - ground_clearance   5.21e-08

 Is the slope of the linear model considered to be zero?
 Why or why not?
 - No, the Multiple R-squared =  0.7149 which shows a strong correlation

 Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?
+-Yes, this linear model predicts the mpg of the prototypes effectively.
+The R value shows a strong correlation but the R value can be improved upon to increase accuracy